microsoft/AdaptiveCards/docs/wwwroot/documentation/markdown/display/libraries/iOS.md

 };
 ```

-When you pass it in to the iOSRenderer you are setting the default HostConfig to use for every card you render.

 ### Changing per element rendering
-The iOSRenderer has a registration mechanism which allows you to set a function which is called to perform the
+The iOSRenderer has a registration mechanism which allows you to set a function that is called to perform the
-rendering on a per element basis.
+rendering on a per-element basis.
 It exposes a method called SetRenderer<ElementT>(func);

-Let's say you want to override the rendering of a Input.Date element.
-You would do something like this:
+To override the rendering of a `Input.Date` element:
 ```csharp
 iOSRenderer.SetRenderer<DateInput>(RenderMyCustomeDate);
 ```

-And the new date renderer would look like this:
+The new date renderer would look like this:
 ```csharp
 public static FrameworkElement Render(TypedElement element, RenderContext context) {